 Due diligence is simply the investigation of a potential investment.
-Typically, it starts after an offer is agreed to by both buyer and seller.
+Typically, it starts after an offer is agreed upon by both buyer and seller.

-Its purpose is to confirm the accuracy of the information presented (usually by the seller).
+The purpose of due diligence is to confirm the accuracy of the information presented (usually by the seller).

-Usually, what I see as the most important goal of the buyer is to confirm the cash flow being represented by the seller.
-The buyer wants to make sure the company has positive cash flows so they can pay their debt or equity obligations and make a good return on their investment.
+One of the most important goals of a buyer is to confirm the cash flow being represented by the seller.
+The buyer wants to make sure the company has positive cash flows so they can pay their debt service and make a good return on their investment.

-Due diligence can also be performed by the seller to make sure the buyer has sufficient assets to complete a transaction.
+MIDSTREET TIPDue diligence should also be performed by the seller or their representative.
+Depending on deal structure, it's important to make sure the buyer has good credit, background in the industry, and sufficient assets to complete a transaction.
 Doing this early in the process helps the seller mitigate confidentiality risk.

-Typically, the due diligence period lasts for 45-180 days, depending on the sophistication of the buyer and complexity of the deal.
+Typically, the due diligence period will last for 45-180 days, depending on the sophistication of the buyer and complexity of the deal.

 With more complicated deals, it could last six to nine months.
 Brutal!

-Individual buyers are typically high net worth individuals (HNWs) with a significant amount of cash (and/or total assets) to use in part with an SBA 7(A) loan.
+NOTEIndividual buyers are typically high net worth individuals with a significant amount of cash (and/or total assets) to use in part with an SBA 7(A) loan.